roha-github/meshtastic-firmware-addon/.pio/sendfile/readme.md

 * file is sent in small chunks and sender/receiver see progress
 * receiver downloads file from his node's web server

+Alternative implementation without changing firmware by uploading a special web client that splits files and sends them individually via message.
+The sender and receiver must keep their browsers open.

 ## Install webinterface

 The sender and receiver nodes install "sendfile.html" on their web server.